 Since June 18, 2019, Canada has made extensive changes to its caregiver programs.

 Families may hire foreign child caregivers (NOC 4411) to care for children under 18 years of age.
 For adults who require a caregiver, families may also hire home support workers (NOC 4412) to provide personal care, companionship, and to assist with housekeeping services.

 Details about Canada caregiver visas

-- The ability to communicate effectively in English or French
+- Sufficient ability in English or French (CLB 5); and,

 - The ability to perform the duties and responsibilities of the occupation.